Skip to main content

 Dzveli

-The village of Dzveli is located in the Samtskhe-Javakheti region, within the Aspindza Municipality, at an elevation of 1460 meters above sea level.
-It is spread across the slopes of the Erusheti Range, offering breathtaking views of the Mtkvari River valley and the surrounding mountains.
-Historically, the village's geographical location was strategic, as it connected various regions.
-The local climate is mountain-steppe, characterized by moderately cold winters and long, pleasant summers.
-Surrounded by natural resources, the village has sustained its population for centuries.
+The village of Dzveli is situated in the Samtskhe-Javakheti region, within the Aspindza Municipality, at an elevation of 1460 meters.
+It occupies the slopes of the Erusheti Range, overlooking the Mtkvari River valley.
+The local climate is mountain-steppe, characterized by cool winters and mild summers, conditions that have supported human settlement in the area for millennia.

 Architectural Heritage